14/09/2024

 rehearsals.
 I went to learn the blocking for my solo song, "Serious".

-Blocking Serious
+About Serious

 "Serious" is a comdedic song which starts off with Elle and Warner on a date at a